Fire-Rated Glass FAQs

 There are two classifications for fire protection when it comes to glass doors and walls.
 Fire integrity refers to the ability of the glass to stop the progress of fire and smoke, while fire insulation refers to its ability to prevent heat from moving to the other side of the partition.

-Category EI is for both integrity and insulation, offering the highest protection against flames, smoke, and heat so people can evacuate safely in the event of a fire.
+Category EI is for both integrity and insulation, offering the highest protection against flames, smoke, and heat so that people can evacuate safely in the event of a fire.

 Fire-resistant glass can withstand temperatures hundreds of degrees higher than standard toughened glass.
 It uses multiple thin layers of toughened glass to slow the spread of fire – giving people more time to get out of the building and making it easier and safer for firefighters to put the fire out when they arrive.

-The TG100 fire rated glass system available from Glass Interiors offers high levels of protection without compromising on looks.
+The TG100 fire-rated glass system available from Glass Interiors offers high levels of protection without compromising on looks.
 Its 30mm deep section offers a slimline appearance and is available up to 3m high for fire glass walls and doors.
 They can be used both internally and externally to keep buildings safe.

 Fire safety should be a priority for any building used by a large number of people, such as employees, visitors, and members of the public.
-While not all glass partitions and doors need to be fire rated, it’s crucial to install fire rated glass where necessary.
+While not all glass partitions and doors need to be fire-rated, it’s crucial to install fire-rated glass where necessary.

 Typical areas where fire glass should be used include entrances and exits, stairwells, and any other escape routes from common areas.
 Consult the building regulations for your region to find out where fire-rated glass must be implemented to comply with the law, and where glass should be both integrity and insulation protected versus places that the glass can be integrity-only.